To upgrade a Release 22.6 or earlier NSP cluster

 143 |

-After upgrading NSP to Release 24.8 or later from any release earlier than 24.8, path properties for existing LSP paths require updating using the sync API.
-The following API call ensures that the tunnel-id and signaling-type properties for LSPs that existed prior to the upgrade to NSP 24.8 or later are updated with the correct device mappings.
-This step is required for MDM NEs only, and is not required for classically managed NEs. https://server_IP/restconf/operations/nsp-admin-resync:trigger-resync Method: POST Body: { "nsp-admin-resync:input": { "plugin-id": "mdm", "network-element": [ { "ne-id": {{ne_ipaddress}}, "sbi-classes": [ { "class-id": "nokia-state:/state/router/mpls/lsp/primary" }, { "class-id": "nokia-state:/state/router/mpls/lsp/secondary" } ] } ] } } where ne_ipaddress is the IP address of the NE | ||||||||||||||||||
+You must update the path properties for existing LSP paths.
+For each model-driven NE that the NSP manages, Issue the following RESTCONF API call to ensure that the tunnel-id and signaling-type LSP values are updated with the correct device mappings.
+Note: This step is required for MDM NEs only, and is not required for classically managed NEs.
+POST https://address/restconf/operations/nsp-admin-resync:trigger-resync where address is the advertised address of the NSP cluster The request body is the following: { "nsp-admin-resync:input": { "plugin-id": "mdm", "network-element": [ { "ne-id": NE_IP, "sbi-classes": [ { "class-id": "nokia-state:/state/router/mpls/lsp/primary" }, { "class-id": "nokia-state:/state/router/mpls/lsp/secondary" } ] } ] } } where NE_IP is the IP address of the NE | ||||||||||||||||||

 144 |